standout/standout-help-center/help/troubleshooting/integration-not-working.md

 - The connection to the service is not working.
 - The organization is not subscribed to the plan that allows you to run the integration.
 - The organization has no credits left to run the integration.
-- The organization has overdue bills.
+- The organization has overdue invoices.
 - The integration is not configured correctly.